PeresViz/open-cosmos-backend-challenge/README.md

 ## Next Steps
-As far of immediate next steps I would say:
+As far as immediate next steps I would say:

 1. **Enhance RBAC Implementation**: Consider changing the Role-Based Access Control (RBAC) implementation to a more secure and robust approach.
 In an ideal scenario, the `api_key` should be provided to the client upon login and then passed in subsequent requests through the header.
 It was assumed that the service of this repository would be integrated into a larger application where the login endpoint is implemented, allowing it to return an `api_key` for the user.
 Future improvements to the RBAC should take this into consideration to enhance security and access control mechanisms.